 Level 3 – The polished presenter

 There is a saying in Hollywood often given to young actors: “never get caught acting.”
 When the audience can see an actor playing the role – then it means their career will probably be doomed.
-Likewise, there are some speakers, fresh from a presentation skills seminar that are doing all the right things they learned in that seminar (i.e. speaking fluidly, standing up straight, making eye contact, punctuating words, using clean gestures, etc. but it is still not very convincing.
+Likewise, there are some speakers, fresh from a presentation skills seminar that are doing all the right things they learned in that seminar (i.e. speaking fluidly, standing up straight, making eye contact, punctuating words, using clean gestures, etc.), but it is still not very convincing.
 Why?
-Because the audience can see them acting.
-It is a little too contrived, too polished.
+Because the audience can see them performing.
+It is a little too contrived, too polished, too artificial.
 The speaker is caught up in his own world, concentrating too hard on the performance.
-One can imagine that if the audience were to quietly leave, the speaker wouldn’t notice.
+One can imagine that if the audience were quietly to leave, the speaker wouldn’t notice.
 The polished speaker is for sure better than either of the two readers.
 But connecting with his audience still falls way short of its potential.

 Level 4 – The authentic speaker